TIBCOSoftware/snappydata/docs/programming_guide.md

 The [SnappySession](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappySession)/[SnappyStreamingContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.streaming.SnappyStreamingContext) is managed by the SnappyData Leader (which runs an instance of Spark JobServer) and is provided to the job through this method.
 This relieves the developer from the boiler-plate configuration management that comes with the creation of a Spark job and allows the Job Server to manage and re-use contexts.

 * `isValidJob` allows for an initial validation of the context and any provided configuration.
     If the context and configuration can run the job, returning `spark.jobserver.SnappyJobValid` allows the job to execute, otherwise returning `spark.jobserver.SnappyJobInvalid<reason>` prevents the job from running and provides means to convey the reason of failure.
 In this case, the call immediately returns an "HTTP/1.1 400 Bad Request" status code.
-Validate helps you prevent running jobs that eventually fails due to  missing or wrong configuration and saves both time and resources.
+Validate helps you prevent running jobs that eventually fail due to  missing or wrong configuration, and saves both time and resources.

 See [examples](https://github.com/SnappyDataInc/snappydata/tree/master/examples/src/main/scala/io/snappydata/examples) for Spark and Spark streaming jobs.

 SnappySQLJob trait extends the SparkJobBase trait.
 It provides users the singleton SnappyContext object that may be reused across jobs.
 SnappyContext singleton object creates one SQLContext per incoming SQL connection.
 Similarly, SnappyStreamingJob provides users access to SnappyStreamingContext object that can be reused across jobs.

 ### Submitting Jobs
-The following command submits [CreateAndLoadAirlineDataJob](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/io/snappydata/examples/CreateAndLoadAirlineDataJob.scala) from the [examples](https://github.com/SnappyDataInc/snappydata/tree/master/examples/src/main/scala/io/snappydata/examples) directory.
-This job creates dataframes from parquet files, loads the data from dataframe into column tables and row tables, and creates sample table on column table in its `runJob` method.
+The following command submits [CreateAndLoadAirlineDataJob](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/io/snappydata/examples/CreateAndLoadAirlineDataJob.scala).
+This job creates DataFrames from parquet files, loads the data from DataFrame into column tables and row tables, and creates sample table on column table in its `runJob` method.
 The program is compiled into a jar file (**quickstart.jar**) and submitted to jobs server as shown below.

 ```bash